CNR-Engineering/PyTelTools/README.md

 $ git clone https://github.com/CNR-Engineering/PyTelTools.git
 ```

-If you do not have a `git` client, simply unzip the [source code repository](https://github.com/CNR-Engineering/PyTelTools/archive/master.zip).
+> :information_source: If you do not have a `git` client, simply unzip the [source code repository](https://github.com/CNR-Engineering/PyTelTools/archive/master.zip).

 For the next steps, the source code is expected to be in a folder named `PyTelTools` (containing this `README.md` file).

 #### B.2) Install dependencies